pjb3/rack-router/README.md

 # Rack::Router

-A router for rack apps
+A simple router for rack apps

 ## Installation